mortezanabavi/text-to-speech-persian/README.md

 # text-to-speech-persian
-Text to speech using Igap messenger
+Text to speech using IGAP messenger